yjhjaja/collaboration-and-competition/README.md

 We use the Deep Deterministic Policy Gradients (DDPG) algorithm.

-Follow the instructions below to explore the environment on your own machine!
-You will also learn how to use the Python API to control your agent.
+Follow the instructions below to explore the environment.

 ## Step 1: Activate the Environment